mrasus16112/pipescript/GUIDE.md

 endparam: number (-1)
   Set the cell index (indexed from 0) of the last parameter for all procedures.
 If set to a negative value, the last parameter will be the last cell.

-typescript: boolean (true)
-  Set whether you want PipeScript to transpile to JavaScript or TypeScript.
-TypeScript if true, JavaScript if false.
 ```